szeller/whatsontv/README.md

 - Examples in comments for complex logic

 ## Development
-- Written in TypeScript with strict mode enabled
+- Written in TypeScript 5.8.2 with strict mode enabled
 - Uses Jest for testing with coverage requirements:
   - Target: 80% coverage across all metrics
   - Current coverage:
-    - Statements: 61.97%
+    - Statements: 56.15%
-    - Branches: 64.37%
+    - Branches: 51.78%
-    - Functions: 53.48%
+    - Functions: 52.27%
-    - Lines: 62.98%
+    - Lines: 56.70%
 - ESM modules for better tree-shaking
 - Follows modern TypeScript best practices
-- Code style enforced via ESLint v9:
+- Code style enforced via ESLint v9 with TypeScript-ESLint v8:
   - Single source of truth for code quality and formatting
   - Strict boolean expressions with no implicit conversions
   - No floating promises allowed